callmeonlyashu/design-patterns-with-python3/README.md

 ## Observer Pattern

 Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

+## Command Pattern

+The Command Pattern encapsulates the request as an object, thereby letting you parameterize other objects with different purposes, queue or log requests, and support undoable operations